 Cause Solution Cable could be loose.
 Check cable connections.
 The system may not have automatically recognized a newly installed device.
-See reconfiguration directions in the Solving Hardware Installation Problems on page 105 section.
+See reconfiguration directions in the Solving hardware installation problems on page 91 section.
 If the system still does not recognize the new device, check to see if the device is listed within Computer Setup.
 If it is listed, the probable cause is a driver problem.
 If it is not listed, the probable cause is a hardware problem.
-If this is a newly installed drive, run the Computer Setup utility and try adding a POST delay under Advanced > Boot Options .
+If this is a newly installed drive, run the Computer Setup utility and try adding a POST delay under Advanced &gt; Boot Options .
+The device is attached to a SATA port that has been hidden in Computer Setup.
+Run the Computer Setup utility and ensure Device Available is selected for the device's SATA port in Advanced &gt; Port Options .
+Drive responds slowly immediately after power-up.
+Run Computer Setup and increase the POST Delay in Advanced > Boot Options .